 Leeds City Walking Tours

-Engaging, knowledgable and audible guide
+Engaging, knowledgeable, experienced and audible guide

-Hello there.
 I'm Rachael Unsworth, urban geographer and enthusiastic communicator.

 Prepare to be hooked on the history and geography of our regional capital

 John Barran - born 3 August 1821 - entrepreneur in business and civic life

 Celebrate the contributions to Leeds of this remarkable, far-sighted businessman, innovator and politician, who lived 1821-1905.

 Arriving in Leeds as a young man, he established a tailoring business and brought in ground-breaking machinery to revolutionise the pace and scale of production.
 He could be said to have invented ready-made clothing.